PULL DOWN A MENU AT THE TOP FOR MORE FUN STUFF!

-Marvin Terban is a teacher and children's book author.
-Called a "master of children's wordplay" by ALA Booklist and "Mr. English for Kids" by the Children's Book-of-the-Month Club, he has written over thirty-five books for young readers and teachers about the English language.
+Marvin Terban is a longtime teacher and best-selling children's book author.
+Called a "master of children's wordplay" by ALA Booklist and "Mr. English for Kids" by the Children's Book-of-the-Month Club, he has written over thirty-nine books for young readers and teachers, most of them about the English language.
 He is Scholastic's "Professor Grammar."
 He was born in Massachusetts and got his start as an author with a book that he wrote and drew in the first grade about a fuzzy green dragon.
 His first writing job was a weekly column for his local newspaper when he was in high school.
 He was also the editor of his high school newspaper and literary magazine.
 He went to Tufts University, where he received his Bachelor's degree, and Columbia University, where he received his Master's degree.

 He and his wife, a former special education instructor, also wrote two activity books for teachers.
 Three of his Scholastic books, Checking Your Grammar, Dictionary of Idioms, and Dictionary of Spelling, have sold well over one million copies each.
 In 2005, the Society of Children's Book Writers and Illustrators, an international organization of 25,000 creators of children's books, voted Marvin their Member of the Year.

 Marvin has acted in local community theater plays to raise money for various charities.
-He has also had parts in movies directed by Woody Allen.
+He has also had a few small parts in Hollywood movies.
 For many summers he directed plays at a children's summer camp.
 He has paid "Meet the Author" visits to many schools, and he has given presentations to students and teachers at colleges and educational conferences in the United States, South America, Europe, Israel, China, and Japan.

 The Terbans live in New York City across from a park and have two children and two grandchildren.
-Marvin loves to be a teacher and an author, read, take long walks in Central Park, go to movies and shows, travel to places around the world, and best of all, spend time with his family.
+His grandchildren live in the country and have a dog named Nacho and two pet pigs in their backyard named Pickles and Eileen.
+Marvin loves to be a teacher and an author, read, take walks in Central Park, go to movies and shows, travel to places around the world, meet his readers at school visits, and best of all, spend time with his family and friends.